Inference in Predictive Quantile Regressions: Proofs

 \subsection{Proof of Proposition \ref{switch_size}}

 We focus on the right-tailed test of $H_0:\gamma_1(\tau)=0$ against $H_A:\gamma_1(\tau)>0$.
 The left-tailed test is proven similarly.
 When $x_t$ follows \eqref{x_stationary}, the stated result follows from Lemma \ref{lemma:stationary}.
 Henceforth, assume $x_t$ follows \eqref{x}.
 For $c \in Q_c$, the stated result holds from the definition of $\overline\alpha_1$.
-We show that the stated result holds when $c$ is fixed and sufficiently small.
+We show that the stated result holds when $c$ is fixed and sufficiently large negative.
 Observe that

 where the second inequality follows from (\ref{eq:CI:gamma3}).

 For the first probability in (\ref{p_a1}), recall that $t_{\gamma_1}(\tau) \to_d Z(c,\delta_{\tau})$ as $T \to \infty$ from Proposition \ref{prop_asy_std_t} and $Z(c,\delta_{\tau}) \to_d N(0,1)$ as $c \to -\infty$.
 Therefore, as $c \to -\infty$,